xtuml/bridgepoint/doc-bridgepoint/notes/8633_PackageReference/8633_PackageReference_ant.md

 for classes and functions).
 A clever hack was made to the model compiler to allow an empty Package to refer to another Package somewhere in the workspace (using labels in the `Descrip` fields).
-The combination of opened up IPRs and hacked Package importing proved power and extremely useful.
+The combination of opened up IPRs and hacked Package importing proved powerful and extremely useful.
 A major refactoring of the model compiler models (escher, mcooa, Document, docgen, etc.) followed.
 The result is cleaner and exhibits strong reuse.